beeva-arturomartinez/beeva-best-practices/agile/developerTeamScrum/ATDD/README.md

 > * **RELEVANT**: Having a connection with the story.
 > * **TIME BOUND**: When will the outcome be observed.

+### Good and Bad Practices
+To apply the TDD methodology is necessary to change the mindset of how teams have worked in traditional development

 ### Workflow ATDD
 The iterative cycle methodology is divided in three easy steps: *RED - GREEN - REFACTOR*